edu-python-course/problem-sets/src/wtk/challenge.rst

 ###############################################################################
-                      WARRIORS, ROBBERS AND WIZARDS GAME
+                       WIZARDS, THIEFS AND KNIGHTS GAME
 ###############################################################################

-Warriors, robbers and wizards (WRW) game is a "Paper, Rock and Scissors" clone, but in a fantasy setting.
+"Wizards, Thiefs and Knights" (WTK) game is a "Paper, Rock and Scissors" clone, but in a fantasy setting.
 It comes with a simple command line interface where the use must type in his or her choice.
 The enemy is controlled by the script.
 The player's goal is to gain as many score points, as it possible.